gruntwork-io/fetch/README.md

   downloading from private GitHub repos. **NOTE:** fetch will also look for this token using the `GITHUB_OAUTH_TOKEN` environment variable, which we recommend using instead of the command line option to ensure the token doesn't get saved in bash history.
+- `--resolve-symlinks`: If set to true, Fetch will attempt to resolve any symlinks in the repo by replacing the symlinks with the contents of the targets they point to.

 The supported arguments are: